mlangc/mlangc.github.io/docs/_posts/2025-08-22-jmh-for-llms.markdown

 ```

 We just discussed why comparing the performance of `sumArray` to `sumList` isn't particularly helpful if you want to understand
 the overhead implied by casting in loops iterating over lists.
-Despite the deeper thinking, my score is `0` once again.
+My score is `0` once again.

 ### Google Gemini 2.5 Pro

-Gemini 2.5 is the only model, that mode use of it's second chance.
-Let me therefore jump straight to the 2nd JMH benchmark class
+Gemini 2.5 is the only model that made use of it's second chance.
+While the first submission just compared summing up `int[]`
-it generated for me during this experiment:
+with a sum over an `ArrayList<Integer>`, very much like the benchmark we just discussed, the refined version the model generated
+looks different:

 ```java